 Times Square New Year’s Eve

-It wouldn’t be New Year’s Eve without watching the crystal ball drop in Times Square.
+It wouldn’t be New Year’s Eve without the crystal ball drop in Times Square.
 Despite the typically frigid temperature, a million people gather for the world’s most famous New Year’s Eve party.
 Designated viewing areas fill up on a first-come, first-served basis, and many spectators camp out in Times Square to get a prime spot while audiences around the world watch the celebration on TV.

 New York Road Runners Midnight Run